 The more you share with your Realtor®, the better he or she will be able to represent you.
 Letting your representative know exactly what you’re looking for, in terms of needs/wants, price range, and location, can eliminate unnecessary trips to unsuitable homes and that focus can help ensure that you wind up in the right home.

 It’s still true.
 The desirability and resale value of your home depend on location more than any other factor.
 People want a desirable community that includes character, quality of schools, access to work, major transportation arteries, recreational facilities, etc.

-Additional factors that affect the property value of a home include traffic, sounds, smells, zoning bylaws, and many others.
+Additional factors that affect the property value of a home include traffic, sounds, smells, and zoning bylaws, among many others.
 Be objective.
 Be sure you are completely satisfied with the neighborhood.
-If you choose a neighborhood with problems, you likely won’t get as much as you hoped with it comes time to sell.
+If you choose a neighborhood with problems, you likely won’t get as much as you hoped when it comes time to sell.

 When evaluating a home, be sure you know the difference between acceptable and unacceptable problems.
 Cosmetic items like peeling paint, worn carpeting, or unattractive wallpaper can be easily remedied, and can be used as negotiation items, as there will be costs involved in updating the home.